 Each LDO/CWO category has its own retirement laws; MILPERSMAN 1800-1899 provides details.
 The following general guidelines, based on Active Duty Base Date (ADBD), can be used to compute statutory retirement dates for almost all LDOs/CWOs:

-- 6XX0 - Permanent LDO: Captain: First day of second month after 38 years total active naval service.
+- 6XX0 - LDO: Captain: First day of second month after 38 years total active naval service.
 Commander: First day of second month after 35 years total active naval service, or first day of seventh month after failing to select for O-6 for second time, whichever occurs first.
 LCDR/below: First day of second month after 30 years total active service, or first day of seventh month after failing to select for next higher grade for second time, whichever occurs first.

-- 7XX1 - Permanent CWO: CWO5: First day of third month after 33 years total active service.
+- 7XX1 - CWO: CWO5: First day of third month after 33 years total active service.
 CWO4/below: First day of third month after 30 years total active service, or first day of seventh month after failure of selection for next higher grade for second time, whichever occurs first.

 MINIMUM SERVICE REQUIREMENTS

 By law, an LDO must complete 10 years of commissioned service to retire as an officer or complete the initial four year obligation after accepting appointment if requesting reversion to separate from active service.

 CWOs must serve the initial six year obligation after accepting appointment before being eligible for voluntary retirement.